 The NV65 is a set of rules that define the effects of snow and wind on buildings.
-Here, the NV65 standard concerns therefore our industrial and storage buildings.
+Here, the NV65 standard concerns therefore concerns our industrial and storage buildings.

 The regions are therefore listed in accordance with the weather constraints associated with their environment.

-SNOW: The French territory is divided into 4 zones.
+SNOW: France is divided into 4 zones.